You can avoid many of the arguments over screen time this summer. Here are six steps for how to manage screen time this summer.

 I can already hear it: “Mom can I watch TV?
 Mama can I play games on the iPad?
 Can I watch a movie now?”

 Maybe you’re starting to feel an encroaching sense of dread about summer, too.
-Now that there is no school and most summer camps are canceled, how can you avoid relying on screens?
+How can you avoid relying on screens?

-I know that when I need to work, the temptation will always be to turn on the TV.
-That’s not always bad – we watch a bunch of educational programming.
+You know that when you need to work, the temptation will always be to turn on the TV.
+That’s not always bad – there is a bunch of educational programming.

 Fortunately, you can avoid many of the arguments over screen time this summer.
-Here are five steps for how to manage screen time this summer.
+Here are six steps for how to manage screen time this summer.